Grand Saline, Texas: Topography

 Grand Saline is located in the East Central Texas forests ecoregion.
 Grand Saline's rural scenery is a mix of rolling hills and open pastures.
-The area around it is home to numerous creeks, streams, and areas of hardwood timber.
-The town is located in the Sabine River valley as the river flows just north of the city and then bends south flowing under U.S. Highway 80 east of Grand Saline.
+The area around it is home to numerous creeks, streams and areas of hardwood timber.
+The town is located in the Sabine River valley as the river flows just north of the city and then bends south to flow under U.S. Route 80, east of Grand Saline.